girlscript/winter-of-contributing/Android_Development/Flutter/Introduction_To_Dart/exercises.md

 Open Source Contributor
 ```

-### Exercises 2

-1. Write a code that takes  multiple strings as a input and print customized message
+- Write a code that takes  multiple strings as a input and print customized message

 ```dart
 import 'dart:io';